 The security of food production touches us all.
 So do the social issues around food security.
 As a breeder of vegetable varieties and producer of vegetable seeds, Bejo has an important role to play in the availability of healthy food, today and in the future.
 As a result, we are a participant in discussions about agriculture, plant breeding and the food chain.
 On many issues, we collaborate with partners such as the industry associations Plantum, ESA and ISF.
 For a number of relevant topics, we have outlined our position below.

 A genetically modified organism (GMO) is one whose genetic material has been altered in a way that would not have been possible through natural breeding.
 The use of breeding techniques that results in genetically modified organisms is subject to severe regulations in most of the countries in the world, however in vegetable crops regulated GMO’s are very uncommon.
-All varieties in our assortment are obtained through non-GMO plant-breeding methods or methods that are excluded from European GMO regulation, Directive 2001/18/EU.
+All varieties in our assortment are obtained through non-GMO plant-breeding methods or methods that are excluded under Directive 2001/18/EC.

 As a result of rapid innovation in the plant breeding sector, breeding methods have been developed that can considerably shorten the breeding period for new varieties.
 Latest breeding innovations, such as CRISPR-Cas gene editing, can be used to speed up the development of improved varieties that help farmers to do more with less input: less water, less fertilizers, less pesticides, and that better meet consumer demands by providing more nutritious, tastier and healthier plant-based food.